Flavianbraga/Simulation-of-confined-hydrocarbons-and-water-/README.md

 ## Inicial configuration
 <p align="justify">
-Before using GROMACS (version 2021.2 tested) the initial files have to be prepared for the simulation using the softwares PACKMOL, GROMACS in addition to C codes.
+Before running the simulations with GROMACS (version 2021.2 tested) the initial files have to be prepared for the simulation using the softwares PACKMOL, GROMACS in addition to C codes.
   The system chosen as representative of the Fischer-Tropsch synthesis was the product of the reaction: hydrocarbons and water, confined in a slit pore of graphene sheets, with 5 layers in each side of the pore of 5.88 nm of width [Papavasileiou et al., 2021].
 The hydrocarbons selected were methane, n-butane, and n-pentane.
 The composition of the mixtures studied were calculated based on the stoichiometry of the FTS reaction and assumes a 1:1 H 2 O : CH x (x = 2 or 3) ratio in the pore.

 ### Graphene sheets